LukasL97/openai-pinecone-search/article.md

 The *16k* version of the model allows for up to 16,385 tokens, which allows us to put long texts into the prompt.
 We pass a list of messages to the chat completion model, which consists of the conversation up to this point.
 As we start a new conversation, our list consists of a single user message with our prompt as content.
-The model returns a list of completion choices, which could be more than one if specified in the request, but we did not specify a value, hence it defaults to only a single completion.
+The model returns a list of completion choices, which could be more than one if specified in the request.
+As we did not specify a value, it defaults to only a single completion.
 We extract the message content of the completion, which contains the answer to our prompt.

 ```python